Titles of Mary, mother of Jesus

-Mary, the mother of Jesus in Christianity, is known by many different titles (Blessed Mother, Virgin Mary, Mother of God, Our Lady, Holy Virgin, Madonna), epithets (Star of the Sea, Queen of Heaven, Cause of Our Joy), invocations (Panagia, Mother of Mercy, God-bearer Theotokos), and several names associated with places (Our Lady of Loreto, Our Lady of Fátima).
+Mary, the mother of Jesus is known in Christianity by many different titles (Blessed Mother, Virgin Mary, Mother of God, Our Lady, Holy Virgin, Madonna), epithets (Star of the Sea, Queen of Heaven, Cause of Our Joy), invocations (Panagia, Mother of Mercy, God-bearer Theotokos), and several names associated with places (Our Lady of Loreto, Our Lady of Fátima, Our Lady of Guadalupe).

 All of these descriptives refer to the same woman named Mary, the mother of Jesus Christ (in the New Testament).
 They are used differently by Catholics, Eastern Orthodox, Oriental Orthodox, and some Anglicans.
 (Note: Mary Magdalene, Mary of Clopas, and Mary Salome are different women.)

 Some descriptives of Mary are properly titles, dogmatic in nature, while some are invocations.
 Other descriptives are poetic or allegorical or have lesser or no canonical status, but form part of popular piety, with varying degrees of acceptance by Church authorities.
 Another class of titles refer to depictions of Mary in Catholic Marian art and in art generally.
 A rich range of Marian titles also are used in musical settings of pieces dedicated to her.